Yakelixir/calc_gross_revenue/README.md

 ```

 I have decided not to integrate asycnio or concurrent futures.
-This in the esesense of time and not knowing the demands of the application or its resources
+This in the essence of time and not knowing the demands of the application or its resources

 Notes:
-1. The following args are in a specific order that is not flexible
+1. The following args are in a specific order that is not flexible currently
-2. The file name will be used to create a file in the directory /files
-    If the directory '/files' is not present in your current working directory run the following prior to execution
-    ```sh
-    mkdir files
-    ```
-3. There are no installs needed or requirements as everything should come with a base python3 install
+2. There are no installs needed or requirements as everything should come with a base python3 install
-4. When using real files, we may have different permissions depending on the computer and operating system
+3. When using real files, we may have different permissions depending on the computer and operating system

 ### Usage